marcellobarylli/MONIKA/README.md

 conda create --name monika python=3.9 numpy networkx tqdm pyparsing rpy2 -c conda-forge

 The scripts to run on HPC are already in the folder src/hpc_scripts.
-To get the edge counts from piglasso.py, just execute the job script called runpig.sh.
+To get the edge counts from piglasso.py, just execute the job script called runpig.sh (sbatch runpig.sh).
 The results from this are stored in results/net_results.
 Just send them back to the same location (MONIKA/results/net_results) on your local machine.
 Once you have the files, run network_inference.py to continue the pipeline.

 Transferring files back, example: scp -r user@snellius.surf.nl:MONIKA/results/net_results path/to/local/MONIKA/results/